Telco Plus Credit Union

 A credit union is an association of people, united by a common bond, organized under state or federal law so they may pool their individual resources to save and lend at favorable rates.
 Credit unions operate “not for profit, not for charity, but for service.”
 A credit union is owned and controlled by its members.

-Telco Plus Credit Union is set apart by how they educate our members on making good, sound, financial decisions.
+Telco Plus Credit Union is set apart by how they educate their members on making good, sound, financial decisions.
 They help their members improve their financial state by offering free credit counseling by our certified financial counselors.
 They want you to succeed financially and they help you do that by working with you.
 They listen to what their members want and work with you based on goals you set.

 Today, Telco Plus Credit Union serves anyone who lives or works in Gregg or Smith counties.
 To establish membership, a savings account must be opened with a minimum deposit of $25.
-Once membership is established, you are available to take advantage of their other great products and services!
+Once membership is established, you are eligible to take advantage of their other great products and services!

 - Do you know the difference between a bank and a credit union?